 Giovanni Reyna (19-year-old CAM, Borussia Dortmund)

 Giovanni Reyna is not a stranger to this sort of list as the American has been playing first-team football for Dortmund since the 19/20 season.

 Despite enduring an injury-ravaged season in the past year, he is still one of the best young players in FIFA 23 Career Mode.

 At CAM, you can take the liberty of signing players that are not so strong defensively but are great going forward, and Reyna is one of those.
 He is a very good dribbler and will be useful for playing in tight spaces and supplying the front line.

 His base card is good enough to play in the starting XI of many teams, so you can justify the relatively high transfer value straight away.
 However, his potential rating is what makes him so exciting in FIFA 23 career mode.

 Due to a season-ending injury sustained in the early stages of the 21/22 season, Harvey Elliot’s overall rating in FIFA 23 remains unchanged from his 73-rated FIFA 22 base card.

 However, that base card is still great for a 19-year-old with lots of room to develop.
 His potential rating in FIFA 22 was 87, and you can expect the same figure in FIFA 23 although there’s room for more depending on how you play him.

-Elliot has strong skill moves and a solid weaker foot, which are two things you want from a CAM.
+Elliot has a strong skill moves rating and a solid weaker foot, which are two things you want from a CAM.
 He has a decent burst of pace, good dribbling, and ball control.
 However, you may want to focus on improving his passing and shooting stats as they’re a little underwhelming in comparison.